Firdous2307/personal-finance-tracker/README.md

 - **`view_budgets()`**: Displays all budget categories and their amounts with the currency symbol.

+## Importing Budget into Main

+The `manage_budget` function provides an interface for users to manage their budgets.
+It allows users to:
+- **Set Budget**: Enter a category and amount to set a budget.
+- **View Budgets**: Display all current budgets with the specified currency symbol.
+- **Back to Main Menu**: Exit the budget management interface and return to the main menu

  ## Thinking

  - A budget system??
 Users should be able to set financial goals and monitor their spending.